astropy/regions/docs/index.rst

    crtf
    shapely

-These plot are made using :download:`plot_image.reg`.
+These plots are made using :download:`plot_image.reg`.

 +----------------------------------------+----------------------------------------+
 | ds9                                    | regions + matplotlib                   |